mui/mui-x/docs/data/migration/migration-data-grid-v6/migration-data-grid-v6.md

 +import { LicenseInfo } from '@mui/x-license';
 ```

-If you have `@mui/x-license-pro` in the `dependencies` section of your `package.json`, update the license package to the latest version:
+If you have `@mui/x-license-pro` in the `dependencies` section of your `package.json`, rename and update the license package to the latest version:

 ```diff
 -"@mui/x-license-pro": "6.x.x",